Arthur Fery

-Arthur Fery (French: Arthur Féry; born 12 July 2002) is a French-British tennis player representing Great Britain.
-He has a career high ATP singles ranking of world No. 196 achieved on 20 October 2025 and a doubles rankings of world No. 201 achieved on 29 July 2024.
+Arthur Fery (Arthur Féry; born 12 July 2002) is a British professional tennis player.
+He has a career-high ATP singles ranking of world No. 33 achieved on 31 August 2026 and a doubles ranking of No. 201 achieved on 29 July 2024.
+His breakthrough came at the 2026 Wimbledon Championships, reaching his first tour-level semifinal, on a wildcard entry.
+He is the current British No. 1 in singles.